MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/deploying-skype-for-business-online-phones.md

 3. The server setting for BToE is set to **Enabled** and **Auto mode** by default.
 To change those settings, see [Set-CsIPPhonePolicy](https://technet.microsoft.com/en-us/library/mt629497.aspx).

 > [!NOTE]
-> BToE isn't currently supported on Mac and VDI platforms.
+> BToE isn't currently supported on Mac platform and VDI platform support is being implemented, for more information, it is recommended to check the phone manufacturer's website.

 ## Related topics
 [Getting service phone numbers for Skype for Business and Microsoft Teams](../../what-is-phone-system-in-office-365/getting-service-phone-numbers.md)